 Side Section cons:

-1. Depending on how much to the side you are, the angles can get extreme (the angles for the gold circle are never to extreme, but sections 111, 211 & 311 will be)
+1. Depending on how far off to the side you are, the angles can be steep and uncomfortable (the angles for the gold circle are never too extreme, but sections 111, 211 & 311 will be)

 2. Ability to see the large monitors may be hampered by the angle

-If you have a question regarding the LP Field seating Chart, leave it in the comments below and we’ll be sure to answer it.
-Also, if you know someone who would benefit from this guide use the social plugins below to share it with them!
+If you have a question regarding the Nissan Stadium seating Chart, leave it in the comments below and we’ll be sure to answer!